kubeflow/kubeflow/kubeflow/chainer-job/README.md

 # Expand prototype as a Jsonnet file, place in a file in the
 # `components/` directory.
 (YAML and JSON are also available.)
 $ ks pkg install kubeflow/chainer-job@master
-$ ks prototype use io.ksonnet.pkg.chainer-operator chainer-operator \
+$ ks generate io.ksonnet.pkg.chainer-operator chainer-operator \
-  --namespace default \
   --name chainer-operator

-$ ks prototype use io.ksonnet.pkg.chainer-job chainer-job-simple \
+$ ks generate io.ksonnet.pkg.chainer-job chainer-job-simple \
-  --namespace default \
   --name chainer-job-simple

 # Apply to server.